maya70/Qualdash/README.md

 ### Card 3: Bed days and ventilation

-Main view:
+Main view: Number of bed days and number of invasive ventilation days in each month Main task: What was the total number of bed days and the number of invasive ventilation days in a month?

-Pie subview:
+Pie subview: Invasive ventilation (this needs to change)

-Bars subview:
+Bars subview: PIM3 (this needs to change)

-History subview:
+History subview: (same as main view with historical context)

 ### Card 4: Dependency

-Main view:
+Main view: Number of admissions at each level of dependency organised by months of admission Main task: How many patients were at level of dependency X in month Y?
-Pie subview:
+Pie subview: Primary reason of admission, admission type, gender, ethnicity
-Bars subview:
+* Possible tasks:
+  * What was the primary reason of admission for patients at the enhanced care dependency level?
+  * What was the type of admission for patients at the intensive care advanced dependency?
+  * Are the majority of patients in intensive care male or female?

+Bars subview: separate bar charts for individual dependency levels (2 examples given for the first two levels of dependency to show that each category can be displayed separately).

-History subview:
+History subview: (same as main view with a historical context).

 ### Card 5: Data Quality